 Many go straight to thinking about data loss prevention tools, but preventing data loss is much broader than that.
 Preventing data loss should start with internal human error (the most common cause of data leaks!).
-It requires planning and documented processes from those responsible for managing your organization’s sensitive information (including information regulated and protected by the government).
+It requires planning and documented processes from those responsible for managing your district’s sensitive information (including information regulated and protected by the government).

 Causes of Data Loss

 As mentioned above, the most common cause of a data leak is improper internal data handling behavior.
 Often, these incidents are accidental but they can also be intentional bad behavior.
-Either way, a data leak exposes your company’s sensitive information to potential criminals and can easily lead to more problematic data loss.
+Either way, a data leak exposes your district’s sensitive information to potential criminals and can easily lead to more problematic data loss.

 But your strategy to prevent data loss needs to be as broad as the causes of loss.
 These are some of the biggest ones:

 - Human error.
 The majority of data losses directly involve someone’s mistake.
 Staff opens a sneaky email.
 They create easily guessed passwords and don’t guard them well.
 They log into lookalike websites.
 They walk away from computers without logging out, where unauthorized people could start using them.

 - Inadequate access control.
 Many districts give out access too freely.
 People who only need to read data are allowed to alter it.
 When too many accounts have access that is too broad, data thieves will grab the chance to compromise an account.

 - Physical theft.
 We live in an increasingly mobile world, but mobile devices are easy to steal.
 If they aren’t well protected, thieves can pull volumes of valuable data from them.

 - Malware.
 Infected systems send confidential information to criminals until the problem is discovered.
 The systems keep working normally otherwise, and there’s no obvious sign anything is wrong.
 Sometimes they keep doing it for months before being caught.